musoniusr/DhammaratoDhamma/_posts/2024-04-17-lighten-your-load-max-m-1-with-callum-04-17-24-K3pKFtdnwD0.md

 You'd feel spacious.
 Isn't that another word for empty?
 Could be, yeah.
 All right.
 Okay.

 So we're going in the right direction.
 Okay.
-So once we have that Samati mind.
+So once we have that samādhi mind.
 That's based upon confidence.
 That's based upon the over and over practice of taking unwholesome thoughts out and putting wholesome thoughts in.

 Which is another way of saying gladdening the mind.
 And gladdening the mind.
 And keep gladdening the mind.
 Until the mind is glad.
 It's no longer a victim.